Welcome to Guatemala!

 Solo travelers are paired with someone of the same gender.

-Private room options are available upon request subject to hotel availability for an extra charge.
+Private room options are available upon request, subject to hotel availability for an extra charge.

-Please note that travel insurance covers trip related issues such as trip interruption, lost luggage, theft, etc.
+Please note that travel insurance covers trip-related issues such as trip interruption, lost luggage, theft, etc. Travel medical insurance covers expenses such as repatriation, medical care, ambulance rides, and hospital visits/stays.

-Travel insurance with at least $200,000 USD in medical coverage is required to participate on our trips.
+Travel insurance with at least 200,000 USD in medical coverage is required to participate on our trips.
 This must include coverage for repatriation.

-Please note that travel insurance covers trip related issues such as trip interruption, lost luggage, theft, etc. Travel medical insurance covers things like repatriation, medicine, ambulance rides, and hospital visits/stays.
+Please note that travel insurance covers trip-related issues such as trip interruption, lost luggage, theft, etc. Travel medical insurance covers things like repatriation, medicine, ambulance rides, and hospital visits/stays.

-We strongly suggest that the policy also covers personal liability, cancellation, curtailment and loss of luggage and personal effects.
+We strongly suggest that the policy also covers personal liability, cancellation, curtailment, loss of luggage, and personal effects.
 Please ensure that all of the activities you plan on participating in are covered by your travel insurance.

 Here are a few options for travel insurance that meet our minimum medical coverage requirements: Wanderwell, SafetyWing, and World Nomads.
 Some plans do not cover certain “high-risk” activities.
-Please make sure to read your plans coverage and make a selection based on your planned trip.
+Please read your plan’s coverage and make a selection based on your planned trip.

 Wanderwell donates at least one percent of your insurance purchase to Explore Austin, a sustainable youth outdoor education program, via 1% for the Planet, selected by Under30Experiences.

-We receive a fee if you purchase products through links on this page, at no extra cost to you.
+We receive a fee if you purchase products through links on this page at no extra cost to you.

 We receive a fee when you get a quote from World Nomads using our affiliate links.
 We do not represent World Nomads.
 This is not a recommendation to buy travel insurance.

-Give us at least 60 days notice and you can switch your trip for free, or we'll hold your Experience Credits for future use.
+If you give us at least 30 days' notice, you can switch your trip for free, or we'll hold your Experience Credits for future use.

-We recommend using a travel backpack for your convenience, or a medium-sized suitcase if you prefer.
+We recommend using a travel backpack for your convenience or a medium-sized suitcase if you prefer.
 A daypack is also essential for carrying everyday items.
 Space is limited on transportation, so there is a limit of one main piece of luggage per person.
 You will be responsible for carrying your own luggage.

-Below includes our staff picks of the best items on the market that we travel with!
-All products selected are 3 ounces or less to comply with TSA carry-on size and organically inspired when possible.
+Below are our staff picks of the best items on the market that we travel with.
+All products selected are 3 ounces or less to comply with TSA carry-on size and are organically inspired when possible.

 Do not forget: water bottle, sunscreen, sandals, beach towel, waterproof rain jacket, sunglasses and a hat!